hgn/net-applet-shuffler/README.md

 possible security leak!):
 [username] ALL = NOPASSWD: ALL

-Use RSA key pair and distributed public key for remote login:
+Use RSA key pair and distributed public key for remote login (make sure this is done for every machine which needs to connect to another):
-alpha:
+[on alpha]
 ssh-keygen
 [ssh-copy-id beta@10.0.1.1]
 ssh-copy-id user@[ip]